amandegar/Documents/README.md

 Documents and Presentation files which i would like to share with other

 Tips:

-- command line converting odp files to pdf libreoffice --headless --convert-to pdf *.odt
+- command line converting odp files to pdf

+libreoffice --headless --convert-to pdf *.odp